niki-amini-naieni/CountGDPlusPlus/README.md

 ### 1. Download FSCD-147
 Download FSCD-147 from [here](https://drive.google.com/file/d/1m_v_hBwXH1NzcuUj_qa-ziKn-LYfUWA6/view?usp=sharing), and update [datasets_fscd147_val.json](config/datasets_fscd147_val.json), and [datasets_fscd147_test.json](config/datasets_fscd147_test.json) to point to the image folder you have downloaded.

+For adaptive cropping, the image is cropped into smaller pieces, and AI-based super-resolution is applied to the crops before they are provided to the model.
+For the super-resolution, the image enhancer from the [Bubbi App](https://www.bubbi.app/tools/image-upscaler) is used.
+The image enhancer is not free, so the enhanced crops are provided [here](https://drive.google.com/file/d/1QyMfhPRp85La8URii8xL6wOoqcQpXhsD/view?usp=sharing).
+Please download and unzip the ```super-crops``` folder for inference on FSCD-147.

+For the text-only setting, synthetic exemplars were generated for the FSCD-147 test set using only the text.
+Please download and unzip the ```synthetic_exemplars``` folder [here](https://drive.google.com/file/d/1XyE77D0bxEKDsPYvpaeD6KyXnSLye1Qg/view?usp=sharing) for inference on FSCD-147.

 ### 2. Download Blood Cell Detection

 ### 3. Download OmniCount (Fruits)